Promoting bicycling as a safe and attractive means of transportation and recreation in Northern Arizona.

 Our advisory board members and other volunteers are ever-present at Flagstaff City Council meetings, County Supervisor’s meetings, Forest Service scoping open-houses, and many other public forums in order to make sure that cyclists’ interests are represented and heard.
 To date we have almost 3400 registered supporters who are pushing Flagstaff to become the most bike-friendly city in America.
 Please consider becoming a paid member.
 Not only do your membership dollars help support our largely volunteer driven initiatives, but your commitment as a paid member represents our strength-in-numbers when dealing with government agencies and other interest groups.

 Flagstaff Biking Organization is a tax-exempt 501c3 non-profit.
-We raise funds through events, grants, business sponsorships, and personal memberships.
-You can purchase a membership by mail or on our secure online page to help ensure that our programs can continue to grow.
+We raise funds through events, grants, business sponsorships, and personal supporters.
+You can support our efforts by mail or on our secure online page to help ensure that our programs can continue to grow.
 Donations can be made to Flagstaff Biking Organization- PO Box 23851 Flagstaff, AZ 86002.
 If you would like more information on our programs or how our funds are spent please contact us